wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Snowflake:
   * To enhance authentication security, we updated the setup steps of the integration.
 Now, to register Snowflake, you have to provide a private key.
-  * We improved the setup steps instructions with information on how to generate the public and private keys and give Tanzu Observability access to your Snowflake account.
+  * We improved the setup instructions with information on how to generate the public and private keys and give Tanzu Observability access to your Snowflake account.
   * Improved the **Snowflake Summary** dashboard and included charts for warehouse load monitoring.

+* Jenkins
+  * You can now fetch metrics from Jenkins Prometheus with an authorized user instead of anonymous user.
+  * We improved the setup instructions with information on how to enable a Prometheus endpoint.

+* RabbitMQ -- Fixed issues with the charts in the out of the box dashboard.

+* vSphere -- Updated the names of a number of virtual machine charts in the  **vSphere Summary** dashboard.

 * Dynatrace:
   * Improved the readability of the point tags and addressed an issue with duplicate metrics.